Hormuzan: The Arab invasion of western Iran

 In 633, the Muslim Arabs invaded Persia, and by 636, they were camping at al-Qadisiyyah, a city close to Ctesiphon, the capital of the Sasanian Empire.
 The Sasanian army chief (spahbed), Rostam Farrokhzad, prepared to make a counter-attack, raising an army which included the Parsig faction under Piruz Khosrow, Bahman Jadhuyih and Hormuzan; the Pahlav (Parthian) faction under Rostam himself and Mihran Razi; and an Armenian contingent under Jalinus and Musel III Mamikonian.
 The army also included the military officer Kanadbak and his son, known in Arabic sources as Shahriyar bin Kanara.
 During the battle, the Sasanian army was defeated, and Shahriyar, along with Musel, Bahman, Jalinus and Rostam, were killed.
 The Arabs then besieged Ctesiphon.

 Hormuzan managed to survive, and along with Nakhiragan, Mihran Razi and Piruz Khosrow, including the rest of the survivors, regrouped at Bavel (Babylon), where they tried to repel the Arab army, but were once again defeated.
 Hormuzan then fled to Hormizd-Ardashir in Khuzestan, which he used as his base in his raids in Meshan against the Arabs.
 Yazdegerd III supported him in these raids, and believed that it was possible to regain the territories which had been taken by the Arabs.
 Hormuzan, along with the rest of the survivors of al-Qadisiyyah, later regrouped again and fought the Arabs at the battle of Jalula in 637.
 The Sasanian army was once again defeated and Mihran Razi was killed.
 Hormuzan then withdrew once again to Hormizd-Ardashir, where he chose to stay in case the Arabs should invade his domains.

 Hormuzan continued his raids into Meshan and also began raiding Iraq.
 He repelled the Kurds who had been making incursions into Pars and Khuzestan.
-Hormuzan shortly clashed with an Arab army to the west of Hormizd-Ardashir, but was easily defeated and thus retreated back to the city, where he sued for peace.
+Hormuzan shortly clashed with an Arab army to the west of Hormizd-Ardashir, but was easily defeated and thus retreated to the city, where he sued for peace.
 The Arabs asked for tribute in exchange for peace, which he agreed to.
 However, he soon stopped paying tribute, and raised an army which included the Kurds he previously had fought.
-The caliph (ruler) of the Rashidun Arabs, responded by sending an army under a certain Hurqus ibn Zuhayr as-Sa'di, who defeated Hormuzan in 638 at Hormizd-Ardashir, and forced the city to pay jizya (poll-tax).
+The caliph (ruler) of the Rashidun Arabs responded by sending an army under a certain Hurqus ibn Zuhayr as-Sa'di, who defeated Hormuzan in 638 at Hormizd-Ardashir, and forced the city to pay jizya (poll-tax).
 Hormuzan fled to Ram-Hormizd, and once again sought a peace treaty, which he was granted in return for tribute.

 Remains of Sasanian architecture in Shushtar.